Teaching

-Also The 2000 Centre, Hedge End, Southampton, Wednesdays 1.15pm 0 3.15, starting 11th January.
-Whilst this is an established class of experienced students, many of whom are members of South Hampshire Calligraphers, beginners are welcome.
+The 2000 Centre, St Johns Rd, HEDGE END, Southampton, SO30 4AF Wednesdays 1.15pm – 3.15, Whilst this is an established class of experienced students, many of whom are members of Hampshire Calligraphers, beginners are welcome if there is space, this class fills up quickly.
+All the longer-termers are very friendly!

 Alternatively look at the programme of courses at:

-I also teach workshops for calligraphy groups across the country; these are open to their members – search for your nearest group or check the Calligraphy & Lettering Arts Society website for groups or tutors in your area.
-If you live in Hampshire, visit the South Hampshire Calligraphers’ website for details of local activities and tutors.
+I also teach workshops for calligraphy groups across the country, and you usually have to be a member to take part – search for your nearest group or check the Calligraphy & Lettering Arts Society website for groups or tutors in your area.
+If you live in Hampshire, visit the Hampshire Calligraphers website www.hampshirecalligraphers.co.uk for details of local activities and tutors.

-The following topics are currently on offer for full day, weekend or longer workshops but I can devise others to suit groups’ needs and experience.
+The following topics are currently on offer for full day, weekend or longer workshops but I can devise others to suit groups’ needs and experience, get in touch and discuss your group’s needs.

-• Formal Italic, Roman Capitals, Foundational hand, modern Uncial , flat pen Uncial, Gothic, Rotunda, Batarde, Rustic, Carolingian.
+• Back to Basics; Examine the ancestors of a particular script, get the underlying forms, then develop a version for today’s usage.
+Script could be Formal Italic, Roman Capitals, Foundational hand, modern Uncial , flat pen Uncial, Gothic, Rotunda, Batarde, Rustic, Carolingian.

 • Flourishing Italic; suitable for those comfortable with formal Italic and ready to expand and develop confident flourishes; step by step techniques to gain confidence.